fbpx

 Lavin Exclusive Speaker

-To build a better story for our democracy, we must be able to see the people who have been left out, says Sarah Lewis, founder of Vision & Justice and author of The Unseen Truth and The Rise.
+To build a better story for our democracy, we must be able to see the people who have been left out, says Sarah Lewis, founder of Vision & Justice and bestselling author of The Unseen Truth and The Rise.
 As one of the most insightful and eloquent speakers on race in America, Sarah proves that visual representations (from photographs to performances) can spark action and set us on the path to a more just future.
 Harvard professor Imani Perry calls Sarah’s work “a watershed in the study of art, social, and cultural history.”
-She’s served on President Obama’s Arts Policy Committee and been selected for Oprah’s “Power List,” and Junot Diaz calls her “one of the most gifted women anywhere.”
-In spellbinding talks, Sarah offers a unique perspective into how we can shift our cultural narratives to ensure everyone is seen and represented, and how we can harness failure to achieve radical innovation.
+Sarah has served on President Obama’s Arts Policy Committee and been selected for Oprah’s “Power List”—in spellbinding talks, she offers a unique perspective into how we can shift our cultural narratives to ensure everyone is seen and represented, and how we can harness failure to achieve radical innovation.
 “Where we once blocked our rightful view of one another, we now have the means to build windows,” she says.

 The Unseen Truth isn’t just a groundbreaking work of visionary scholarship.
 It’s an earthquake.”—Henry Louis Gates Jr., Harvard Professor